AcademySoftwareFoundation/opencue.io/content/contributing/opencue/Getting started/getting-started-linux.md

     ```

     The `.proto` files also need some post-processing to make them compatible
     with Python 3.
-The easiest way to do this is to install and run the `2to3`
+The easiest way to do this is to run the `2to3`
     package.

-1. Run the following commands to install the `2to3` package and complete the
+1. Run the following commands to complete the post-processing:
-   post-processing:

     ```shell
-    pip install 2to3
     2to3 -wn -f import ../rqd/rqd/compiled_proto/*_pb2*.py
     2to3 -wn -f import ../pycue/opencue/compiled_proto/*_pb2*.py
     ```